 How it Works

 InvestOhio provides a non-refundable personal income tax credit to investors that provide new equity (cash) into Ohio small businesses to acquire an ownership interest in the company.
 The small business is required to reinvest that infusion of cash into one of five categories of allowable expenses within six months of its receipt.
-The investor must retain his or her ownership interest for a five year holding period before the tax credit may be claimed.
-The small business must similarly retain the property that it purchased from the cash infusion for the entire five year holding period.
+The investor must retain his or her ownership interest for a two year holding period before the tax credit may be claimed.
+The small business must similarly retain the property that it purchased from the cash infusion for the entire two year holding period.

 The Director of the Ohio Development Services Agency (Director) is authorized to award up to $100 million in tax credits during the current State of Ohio fiscal biennium, which ends on June 30, 2015.